jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 defer ln.Close()
 ```

 Ok, we need some configuration for TLS to work.
 TLS uses public key cryptography.
-TLS server needs
+TLS server needs:

 - a certificate that will be sent to a client to authenticate the server and encrypt the communication
 - a private key to decrypt and sign data